Testing in Australia | Cost of Testing | Laboratories | Which Lab? Which Tests? | International Testing Standards | More Information

 Ideally, the decisions as to which lab, and which tests to order would be made jointly between patient and practitioner, taking into consideration both budget, likely co-infections and clinical history.

-The LDAA does not recommend ‘two-tiered’ testing (see next section).
+The LDAA does not recommend ‘two-tiered’ testing (see International Testing Standards, below).

 Recommended Reading